 In addition, it is important that in the year leading up to your application, you read the HPPLC guidelines related to the PA application process, including information about when to apply, common mistakes to avoid, and more.
 Fully utilize the PA Gathering and Submitting Letters of Recommendation page!

 Refer to the IU SHRS PA Admission Requirements page for specific IU program letter requirements.

 |IMPORTANT: After you read the information below, thoroughly read the HPPLC Graduate Record Exam (GRE) page, which includes important information and tips about when to take the GRE, preparing for and arranging to take the exam, how scores are reported, and how to decide whether or not to retake the exam.|

-Some PA programs will accept scores from the Medical College Admissions Test (MCAT) in place of GRE scores.
+A small number PA programs require for will accept scores from the Medical College Admissions Test (MCAT) in place of GRE scores.
 (Program websites should indicate if this is the case.)
-The MCAT option sometimes arises when a premed student who has already taken the MCAT switches to pre-PA, or wants to apply to both medical school and PA programs.
+The MCAT option sometimes arises when a premed student who has already taken the MCAT switches to pre-PA, or in those rare instance where a PA program requires it.
 If you think you might be in this situation, consult with a HPPLC advisor to discuss pros, cons, and options.
-If you are not thinking of applying to medical school and have not yet taken the MCAT, then opt for the GRE instead (assuming you are applying to PA programs which require the GRE).

 |IMPORTANT: After you read the information below, thoroughly read the HPPLC Preparing for Admission Interviews page, which includes sample interview questions, interview tips, information about interview formats, and more.|